joey-qytyku/OS-90-fixed/Journal.md

 - Disable zero as padding (0 flag)

 These are not very useful for the kernel and require bloated calls to libgcc that could otherwise be removed.

+# March 11

+## printf

+The current integer formatter is ridiculously complicated.
+It stretches C syntax to the maximum and is impossible for anyone else to follow.
+It partially works, but honestly could be far better.

+Using dup and cmt is good for density and reducing stack usage.
+I can simply handle every possible case after performing a proper conversion of the number.

+The sign, if relevant, should be passed when converting signed integers.